Still valid on

 Belgium’s contribution to the United Nations Convention to Combat Desertification

 The mandate of the United Nations Convention to Combat Desertification (UNCCD) is to avoid, minimise and reverse the trends of desertification and land degradation and mitigate the effects of drought in all affected areas to achieve a Land Degradation Neutral World consistent with the 2030 Agenda for Sustainable Development.

 The UNCCD was established in 1994 following the Rio de Janeiro Earth Summit of 1992 and all the member states of this convention meet at the Conference of the Parties (COP) every two years.
 To date, this convention has been ratified by 197 states.
 This convention is the sole legally binding international agreement linking environment and development co-operation to sustainable land management.
 The Convention addresses specifically the arid, semi-arid and dry sub-humid areas, known as the drylands, where the world’s most vulnerable ecosystems and peoples can be found.
 The parties of this convention are particularly committed to a bottom-up approach, encouraging the participation of local authorities and communities.
 The UNCCD Secretariat facilitates cooperation between developed and developing countries and emerging economies, particularly around knowledge and technology transfer for sustainable land management.

-As the dynamics of land, biodiversity and climate are intimately connected, the UNCCD collaborates closely with the other two Rio Conventions: the Convention on Biological Diversity (CBD) and the United Nations Framework Convention on Climate Change (UNFCCC), to meet these complex challenges with an integrated approach.
+As the dynamics of land, biodiversity and climate are intimately connected, the UNCCD collaborates closely with the other two Rio Conventions, namely the Convention on Biological Diversity (CBD) and the United Nations Framework Convention on Climate Change (UNFCCC), to meet these complex challenges with an integrated approach.

 As indicated below, the Global Environment Fund (GEF) is the principal financial mechanism of the UNCCD.